compor/usuterram/README.md

 ### Usuterram

-usu terram stand for practice ground in Latin
+usu terram stands for practice ground in Latin